Skip to content

 Physicians at the forefront of science.
 UR Medicine Bone Health providers have expertise in the diagnosis and treatment of all adult and pediatric metabolic bone diseases—diseases that affect bone strength.

 The specialists in UR Medicine Orthopaedics & Physical Performance are experts in fracture care, the first to spot and treat fractures that are often the initial symptoms of metabolic bone disease.
-In addition, we are the only program in the Rochester area that can diagnose and treat children as young as 5.
+In addition, we are the only program in the Rochester metropolitan area and surrounding region that can diagnose and treat children as young as 5.

 Our teams bring together pediatric endocrinology, orthopaedics, nephrology, rheumatology, endocrine surgery, and medical genetics experts to provide complete care.